Barumini

-Barumini (Barùmini) is a comune (municipality) in the Province of Medio Campidano in the Italian region of Sardinia, located about 50 km north of Cagliari and about 15 km northeast of Sanluri.
+Barumini (Barùmini) is a town and comune (municipality) in the Province of Medio Campidano in the autonomous island region of Sardinia in Italy, located about 50 km north of Cagliari and about 15 km northeast of Sanluri.
+It has 1,084 inhabitants.

-Barumini borders the following municipalities: Gergei, Gesturi, Las Plassas, Tuili, Villanovafranca.
+Barumini borders the municipalities of Gergei, Gesturi, Las Plassas, Tuili, and Villanovafranca.

 It is home to Su Nuraxi di Barumini, a Nuraghe complex listed in the UNESCO World Heritage Sites.

+Demographics

+As of 2026, the population is 1,084, of which 51.0% are male, and 49.0% are female.
+Minors make up 10.4% of the population, and seniors make up 31.5%.

+Immigration

+As of 2025, immigrants make up 1.3% of the total population.
+The 5 largest foreign countries of birth are Morocco, Belgium, Moldova, Belarus, and Guatemala.